 On or after January 1 and prior to March 1 of each calendar year, a school required to implement school-based decision making pursuant to KRS 160.345 may seek an SBDM exemption by submitting a written request to the Commissioner for consideration by the Kentucky Board of Education (KBE).
 Any school performing above its threshold level requirement as determined by the Kentucky Department of Education under KRS 158.6455 may apply to the Kentucky Board of Education for exemption from SBDM.
-Any school that requests such exemption shall inform the Superintendent and the Board, Implementation of an approved school-based decision making exemption shall begin on July 1 unless otherwise specified in the written request submitted to and approved by the KBE.
+Any school that requests such exemption shall inform the Superintendent and the Board.
+Implementation of an approved school-based decision making exemption shall begin on July 1 unless otherwise specified in the written request submitted to and approved by the KBE.
 An SBDM exemption approved by the KBE shall be valid for one (1) school year; however, a school may annually re-apply for an SBDM exemption if it meets the requirements set forth in KRS 160.345.

-Any District-operated school not defined as a "school" by KRS 160.345 (1) (b) is not eligible to operate under School Based Decision Making.
+Any District-operated school not defined as a "school" by KRS 160-345 (1) (b) is not eligible to operate under School Based Decision Making: this is to include: 1) vocational, 2) special education, 3) preschools, and 4) alternative.